 Many types of productions may also be legally obligated to pay their cast and crew.
 Productions posting jobs on Backstage are obligated to determine if they're eligible to call for volunteers vs. being a type of production that must pay their talent.
 Productions should refer to their local labor laws, unions, and minimum-wage regulations for guidance.

-U.K.-based projects must also abide by the U.K. National Minimum Wage Act.
+U.K.-based projects must also abide by the U.K. National Minimum Wage Act when hiring for a paid production.
+Just as projects in other countries must abide by their local payment laws.

 Additionally, productions calling for union talent must follow the compensation guidelines set forth by the union contract or agreement they're operating under.